PS50-Spring2018/Autovis/README.md

 ## Usage

-In practice, two computers are needed, one for running the experiment (i.e. taking images using a built-in camera or an external webcam) and one for running the communication manager that detects the accumulation of image data and initiates the data analysis.
+Two computers are needed, one for running the experiment (i.e. taking images using a built-in camera or an external webcam) and one for running the communication manager that detects the accumulation of image data and initiates the data analysis.

 ### Computer 1: For taking images on the webcam, execute: